fastify-openapi-glue: serviceHandlers & operationId Guide (2026)

 Contract Testing with Prism

-Prism runs a mock server from your OpenAPI spec — frontend teams can develop before the backend exists:
+Prism runs a mock server from your OpenAPI spec — frontend teams can develop before the backend exists, and you can validate that your real server conforms to the spec.

 prism mock openapi.yaml --port 4010